 ORCID (Open Researcher and Contributor ID) is a type of author identifier.

 ORCID aims to solve the name ambiguity problem in research and scholarly communication by creating a central registry of unique identifiers for individual researchers and an open and transparent linking mechanism between ORCiD and other current researcher ID schemes.
 These identifiers, and the relationships among them, can be linked to the researcher’s output to enhance the scientific discovery process and to improve the efficiency of research funding and collaboration within the research community.
-ORCID is a non-profit organization funded by institutional memberships (UChicago will soon be a member), grant-making organizations, and a wide variety of research organizations and publishers.
+ORCID is a non-profit organization funded by institutional memberships, grant-making organizations, and a wide variety of research organizations and publishers.